apache/bahir/streaming-mqtt/README.md

  * `brokerUrl` A url MqttClient connects to.
 Set this as the url of the Mqtt Server. e.g. tcp://localhost:1883.
  * `storageLevel` By default it is used for storing incoming messages on disk.
  * `topic` Topic MqttClient subscribes to.
+ * `topics` List of topics MqttClient subscribes to.
  * `clientId` clientId, this client is assoicated with.
 Provide the same value to recover a stopped client.
  * `QoS` The maximum quality of service to subscribe each topic at.
 Messages published at a lower quality of service will be received at the published QoS.
 Messages published at a higher quality of service will be received using the QoS specified on the subscribe.
  * `username` Sets the user name to use for the connection to Mqtt Server.
 Do not set it, if server does not need this.
 Setting it empty will lead to errors.